msfa12th/fema-disasters/README.md

 # FEMA Disaster Database
 Construction of a Comprehensive Database for earthquakes, wildfires, and tornados affecting the United States of America the past few decades.

+# QUESTIONS the data will answer:
-The strength and location of these natural diasaters will be compared to known FEMA disaster declarations which states qualify for the most federal funding for disaster relief.
+We will investigate the frequency and location of these natural diasaters and compare to frequency/location of FEMA disaster declarations.
+1. From this data we should be able to see based on the comparison, if state should receive more funding (if number of disasters far exceeds number of disaster declarations.
+2. Which states receive the most FEMA disaster funding
+3. Which states have the most disasters.
+4. Which states receive the least FEMA disaster funding.

 ### DOC
 - Project Proposal describing above and listing the specific datasets used in the project